aws-samples/rancher-on-aws-workshop/content/50-additional-integrations/index.en.md

 ---

-# AWS Controllers for Kubernetes - Amazon MemoryDB for Redis
+# AWS Controllers for Kubernetes (ACK) - Amazon MemoryDB for Redis

 ## Prerequisites